 “What fascinates me about addiction and obsessive behavior is that people would choose an altered state of consciousness that’s toxic and ostensibly destroys most aspects of your normal life, because for a brief moment you feel okay.” ~Moby

-See, what people don't always realize is that we are sort of addicted to the abuse we've suffered from our narcissists - and when we don't do anything to manage our addictions, we might find ourselves falling back into our old habits, right?
+See, what people don’t always realize is that we are sort of addicted to the abuse we’ve suffered abuse from the narcissists in our lives – and when we don’t do anything to manage our addictions, we might find ourselves falling back into our old habits, right?

 But before you know it, you’re back to your 3-pack-a-week habit and your brief freedom from them is but a memory.